frankiebaffa/mysite-flask/README.txt

 	cd mysite-flask

 	[create a python virtual environment.
-I use virtualenv so the following is the command I use] virtualenv --python=/path/to/your/python3.6/interpreter yourvirtualenvname
+I use virtualenv so I use: ] virtualenv --python=/path/to/your/python3.6/interpreter yourvirtualenvname

 	pip3.6 install -r requirements.txt